neilenns/streamdeck-vatis/README.md

 Pressing the action clears the new ATIS indicator in vATIS and on the action.
 A long press of the action clears the new ATIS indicator on all stations in vATIS.

+By default the altimeter value displays in white.
+For altimeters reported in inches of mercury, if the value falls below 29.92 the value will show in red as a reminder that FL180 (or FL190, depending on the altimeter value) are be unusable.

 For example, if you have published a combined ATIS at KLMT in vATIS you can configure an action like this to display the information on your Stream Deck: